bparanj/crystal/computer/electronics/design/voltage-regulator.md

 ### Materials Needed:
 - A 9V battery or variable power supply
-- A 7805 voltage regulator (commonly used to regulate to 5V)
+- A 7805 voltage regulator ( used to regulate to 5V)
 - A multimeter to measure voltage
 - A small load (like an LED with a series resistor)
 - Connecting wires